 The recommendation section of the report will connect you with medical and therapeutic services, provide strategies to use at home, identify ways to obtain accommodations at work or school, resources to learn more about autism or other diagnoses, and tools that may be useful in your daily life.

 For a sole practitioner to complete the evaluation, we would charge the usual out of pocket fee.
-Please note, that besides Kaiser and Pacific Source, our assessment providers are out of network.
+Please note, that besides Kaiser, Providence Health Plan, Regence or BlueCross BlueShield of Oregon, ComPsych, and Pacific Source, our assessment providers are out of network.
 Thus, this is an out-of-pocket expense.
 More information can be found under Financial Policies and Assessment Fees.

 For a student provider, we offer a significantly reduced rate for a comprehensive evaluation.
 We would charge $1,000 for the entire evaluation.
 The student provider would administer the evaluation under the direct observation and supervision of a licensed psychologist.
 More information can be found under Financial Policies and Assessment Fees.